 You don't need to be a nutritionist to learn how to count your daily carb intake.
 All it takes is a little investigating and paying attention to what you're putting in your mouth.

 Once you understand where carbs come from, the counting part is pretty simple.
 And if you're counting macros, you're counting carbs.

 Here are the two easiest ways to track your carbs.

 - Use a macro friendly nutrition app, like Trifecta, and track your daily food intake.

 - Read the nutrition facts label.
 Carbs and fiber amounts are clearly listed on all packaged foods.
 Currently added sugar is not required to be labeled, but you can check for this in the ingredients.

 In addition to the quality of the carb sources you choose, what you pair them with can also make a difference.
 Adding the right amount of fat and protein choices to your meals can not only help you absorb carbohydrates more slowly, but can also play an important role in maintaining a better body composition - helping you accomplish your fitness and body goals (21,22).

 Get Your Low Carb Meal Plan Delivered

-Lookig to kickstart you low carb lifestyle?
-Get ready to eat low carb meal plans shipped to your door each week.
-Chosoe from ultra low carb keto, low carb paleo, or build your own low carb meal prep with pre-cooked a la carte ingredients.
+Looking to kickstart your low carb lifestyle?
+Get ready-to-eat low carb meal plans shipped to your door each week.
+Choose from ultra low carb keto, low carb paleo, or build your own low carb meal prep with pre-cooked a la carte ingredients.